wireapp/wire-docs/src/how-to/install/wiab-staging.md

 **Values and secrets generation:**
 - Creates `values.yaml` and `secrets.yaml` from `prod-values.example.yaml` and `prod-secrets.example.yaml` for each chart under `values/`.
 - Backs up any existing `values.yaml`/`secrets.yaml` before replacing them.

-*Note: The `bin/helm-operations.sh` script above deploys these charts; you do not need to run the Helm commands manually unless you want to customize or debug.*

 ## Network Traffic Configuration